 ||102 Dougherty Hall

-the entire duration of the weekend (from 3:00 p.m. on Thursday until the
+the entire duration of the UNITAS weekend (from NOON on Thursday, July

 last student leaves on Sunday)